maedox/python-copperegg/README.md

 - Listing and updating probes.

 ### Coming soon
+- Enabling stations by region
+- Adding new probes
-- Listing and editing probes by tag
+- Deleting probes

-Let me know if there are features you would like to see.
+Let me know if there are features you would like to see in the future.

 ## Requirements
 - A CopperEgg account and API token.